 Stochastic Fairness Queuing (SFQ) is ensured by hashing and round-robin algorithms.
 SFQ is called "Stochastic" because it does not really allocate a queue for each flow, it has an algorithm that divides traffic over a limited number of queues (1024) using a hashing algorithm.

 Traffic flow may be uniquely identified by 4 options (src-address, dst-address, src-port, and dst-port), so these parameters are used by the SFQ hashing algorithm to classify packets into one of 1024 possible sub-streams.
 Then round-robin algorithm will start to distribute available bandwidth to all sub-streams, on each round giving sfq-allot bytes of traffic.
 The whole SFQ queue can contain 128 packets and there are 1024 sub-streams available.
 The 8.3 diagram shows the SFQ operation:

-It is possible to assign speed limitation to sub-streams with pcq-rate option.
+It is possible to assign a speed limitation to sub-streams with the pcq-rate option.
 If "pcq-rate=0" sub-streams will divide available traffic equally.